 This skill can be used in technical challenges where electronics may be damaged.

-(See: Rules-Tech Challenges)
+(See: Rules-Tech Challenges) Time scale Quick.

 Repair Machinery - This is a general knowledge of machines, how to trouble shoot, and how to fix and modify machines.